Pillai (Kerala title): History

-Their absolute powers declined since the seizure of power and the creation of the state of Travancore under royal authority by King Marthanda Varma in the 1750s.
-The consolidation of Travancore was effected at the expense of the power of the ruling chiefs.
-Marthanda Varma also awarded the forfeited estates to new owners like in the case of Kilimanoor and also went on to create new titles to reward his friends and allies for military or political service rendered.

-The Pillais of Kerala had authority over their own regions and right of judgment in provincial disputes, as delegated by the king.
-They collected fines and taxes and in return received a share of the income they collected.
-In wartime they led the king's armies.
-Some desoms were grouped together under a Prince into larger units that represented earlier independent kingdoms.
+Some desoms were grouped together under a prince into larger units that represented earlier independent kingdoms.
+The Pillais of Kerala held authority over their respective regions and had the right to pass judgment in provincial disputes, often more so than the kings themselves.
+They also collected taxes and, in times of war, led the king's armies.
 Many Pillais originally functioned essentially as royal governors.

+Their power decreased after King Marthanda Varma took control and established the state of Travancore in the 1750s.
+The unification of Travancore came at the cost of the ruling chiefs' authority.
+Marthanda Varma also gave the seized estates to new owners, like in the case of Kilimanoor, and created new titles to reward his friends and allies for their military or political support.

-They would later do the same with other kings of whom they disapproved. in 1891, the Malayali Memorial, a memorandum signed by more than 10,000 people including Muslims and Christians, was submitted to the Maharaja Maharaja Sree Moolam Thirunal by the barrister, Parameswaran Pillai on behalf of the people of Kerala demanding administrative reforms primarily better representation of the former ruling castes of Kerala in the new administrative machinery of the state.
+In 1891, the Malayali Memorial, a memorandum signed by more than 10,000 people including Muslims and Christians, was submitted to the Maharaja Sree Moolam Thirunal by a qualified barrister, Parameswaran Pillai of Pallipuram on behalf of the people of Kerala, demanding administrative reforms, primarily better representation of the former ruling castes like Nairs of Kerala in the new administrative machinery of the state.